abd8563/RenameComputer/README.md

 #Rename Computer

-This Powershell script can change computer name in domain remotely, with csv file contain old and new computer name.
+This simple Powershell script can change computers name in domain remotely without any third partty app.

-Remove ".txt" from computers file.
+to use script:
 CSV file should contain  [old,new] header.

-to set the execution policy to RemoteSigned:
+set the execution policy to RemoteSigned:

      Set-ExecutionPolicy RemoteSigned

-to set back the execution defult policy:
+after job done set back the execution defult policy:

      Set-ExecutionPolicy Restricted